Virginia Cavaliers baseball

 The Virginia Cavaliers baseball team represents the University of Virginia in NCAA Division I college baseball.
-Established in 1889, the team participates in the Coastal division of the Atlantic Coast Conference and plays its home games at Davenport Field.
-The team's head coach is Brian O'Connor.
-The team has played in the College World Series five times, most recently in 2021, and won the national championship in 2015.
+Established in 1889, the team participates in the Coastal division of the Atlantic Coast Conference and plays its home games at Davenport Field at Disharoon Park.
+The team's head coach is Chris Pollard.
+The team has reached the College World Series seven times, most recently in 2024, and won the national championship in 2015.

 History

 Virginia played its first baseball game, a 13–4 win over Richmond College, in 1889.
-The Cavaliers had limited success in their first 100 years of play, making their NCAA tournament debut in 1972 under Jim West and returning in 1985 and 1996 under Dennis Womack, failing to advance past regional play.
+The Cavaliers had limited success in their first 100 years of play, winning their first ACC regular season title and making their NCAA tournament debut in 1972 under Jim West and returning in 1985 and 1996 under Dennis Womack, failing to advance past regional play.
 They won their first ACC tournament championship in 1996 behind the pitching of All-American righthander Seth Greisinger.
-One highlight was the performance of left-handed pitcher Eppa Rixey, who won 266 games for the Philadelphia Phillies and Cincinnati Reds from 1912–1933 and was inducted into the Baseball Hall of Fame as a Veterans Committee selection in 1963.
+One highlight was the performance of left-handed pitcher Eppa Rixey, who won 266 games for the Philadelphia Phillies and Cincinnati Reds from 1912 to 1933 and was inducted into the Baseball Hall of Fame as a Veterans Committee selection in 1963.

 In 1966, left-handed pitcher Edward Turnbull became the program's first MLB draft pick, going to the Baltimore Orioles in the 17th round.
 Outfielder Brian Buchanan was the first Virginia player to become a first-round pick, going to the New York Yankees in the 1994 draft.